Define Safety Module Configuration

 Reserve Pool Assets

 Each reserve pool must have an underlying asset.
-Assets used by the Safety Module must follow the Token Integration Guidelines to avoid any unexpected behaviour.
+Assets used by the Safety Module must follow the Token Integration Guidelines to avoid any unexpected behavior.

-// Whether the trigger is used by the SafetyModule.
+// Whether the controller is used by the SafetyModule.

 bool exists;